A function can return more than one value by separating them with commas.

 # Damage: 10, Remaining Mana: 90

-function.
-It accepts 2 inputs: the full_name
+Complete the become_warrior function.
+It accepts 2 inputs:

-full_name the warrior
+title stringnew_power integer.full_name the warrior

 title, power = become_warrior("Aang Airbender", 100)